DanielC-MST/haodongchen.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Vehicle Engineering, Hefei University of Technology, 9/2012-6/2016
-* M.E. in Mechanical Manufacture and Automation , Hefei University of Technology, 2014
+* M.E. in Mechanical Manufacture and Automation, Hefei University of Technology, 9/2016-6/2019
-* Ph.D. in Mechanical Engineering, Missouri University of Science and Technology, 8/2019 - 6/2024
+* Ph.D. in Mechanical Engineering, Missouri University of Science and Technology, 8/2019 - 5/2024

 Work experience
 ======